 The explanatory foreword has been written to provide a brief guide to the content of the Statement of the Accounts.
-North Norfolk District Council's ("the Authority") financial statements for the year ended 31 March 2014 are set out on pages 9 to 13 followed by supporting notes on pages 14 to 92.
+North Norfolk District Council's ("the Authority") financial statements for the year ended 31 March 2015 are set out on pages 10 to 15 followed by supporting notes on pages 16 to 98.
 These accounts have been prepared to provide information about the financial position of the Authority and its performance and cash flows to meet the common needs of most users.
-The accounts also demonstrate the results of the Members and management"s stewardship and accountability for the resources entrusted to them.
+The accounts also demonstrate the results of the Members and management's stewardship and accountability for the resources entrusted to them.
 A glossary of terms and acronyms used within the accounts is provided at the end of the document.
-While the financial position of the Authority is regularly monitored and reviewed throughout the year, this Statement of Accounts brings together the financial results of all the Authority"s operations and the financial position as at 31 March 2014.
-The 2013/14 accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2013/14 ("the Code").
+While the financial position of the Authority is regularly monitored and reviewed throughout the year, this Statement of Accounts brings together the financial results of all the Authority's operations and the financial position as at 31 March 2015.
+The 2014/15 accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2014/15 ("the Code").
 The following outlines the main statements with a brief outline of their purpose:

-- Statement of Responsibilities this sets out the responsibilities of the Authority and the Chief Financial Officer for the accounts. - Movement in Reserves Statement this statement shows the movement in the year on the different reserves held by the Authority analysed between "usable reserves" (i.e. those that can be applied to fund expenditure or reduce local taxation) and other reserves which are maintained for accounting purposes. - Comprehensive Income and Expenditure Statement this statement shows the accounting cost of providing services in the year in accordance with generally accepted accounting practices, rather than the amount to be funded from local taxation. - Balance Sheet this statement shows the value as at the balance sheet date of the assets and liabilities recognised by the Authority.
+- Statement of Responsibilities this sets out the responsibilities of the Authority and the Chief Financial Officer for the accounts. - Movement in Reserves Statement this statement shows the movement in the year on the different reserves held by the Authority analysed between 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and other reserves which are maintained for accounting purposes. - Comprehensive Income and Expenditure Statement this statement shows the accounting cost of providing services in the year in accordance with generally accepted accounting practices, rather than the amount to be funded from local taxation. - Balance Sheet this statement shows the value as at the balance sheet date of the assets and liabilities recognised by the Authority.
 It sets out the financial position of the Authority at the year-end, showing its balances, resources and long-term indebtedness, the net current assets employed in its operations, together with summarised information on the fixed assets held.
-The Balance Sheet is fundamental to the understanding of the Authority's year-end financial position. - Cash Flow Statement summarises all inflows and outflows of cash arising from transactions with third parties for revenue and capital purposes. - Collection Fund this statement shows the collection and disbursement of the Council Tax and non-domestic rates.
-Before 1st April 2013 cash collected from NNDR payers by billing authorities (net of cost of collection) was owed to central Government and the amount not paid to Government at balance sheet date was included as a creditor or if cash paid to government exceeded the cash collected (net of cost of collection) from NNDR payers, the excess was included in balance sheet as a debtor.
+The Balance Sheet is fundamental to the understanding of the Authority's year-end financial position. - Cash Flow Statement summarises all inflows and outflows of cash arising from transactions with third parties for revenue and capital purposes. - Collection Fund this statement shows the total income collected by the Authority from Council Tax and National Non-Domestic Rates and how this has been distributed to all Precepting organisations including the Government, Norfolk County Council (NCC) and the Police and Crime Commissioner and Parish and Town Councils.

-From 1st April 2013 the Business Rates Retention Scheme (BRRS) was introduced.
-Under this scheme cash collected by the authority (as a billing authority) from NNDR debtors belongs to Government, the authority and Norfolk County Council (NCC) in proportionate shares.
 There will be a debtor or creditor position between the billing authority (NNDC), the Government and the major preceptor (NCC) to be recognised at the end of each year.
 This is because the net cash paid to the government and the major preceptor during the year will not exactly match its share of the cash collected from NNDR payers.